swenson/keysafe/README.md

 It uses the awesome service, [keybase.io](keybase.io), to fetch keys, although it calls `gpg` directly for increased speed.

+## Use cases

+* Shared credentials
+* Software licenses
+* API keys
+* Anything else that you want to share, securely, with multiple people

 ## How to use

 Clone the repo, or otherwise copy the `keysafe-update` code in particular.